systemcarl/weblog/articles/about-me.md

     design and development,
 in the form of development diaries, how-to guides, opinion pieces, and
     the code that props it all up.
-Sharing the software and the process of creating it is my attempt to add to the
+Sharing the software and the software's development process is my attempt to add
-    long-form content software ecosystem.
+    to the long-form content software ecosystem.

 ## It Has Great Practical Value
 Across my many roles in academia and industry, I've learned the vast amount of